ds3002/course/practice/12-nosql-database/README.md

 ```
 4. Set 3 Key-Value pairs using integers as the value.
 Add expiration times in seconds:
 ```
-SET counter1 10 EX 30
+SET counter1 10 EX 10
-SET counter2 472 EX 60
+SET counter2 472 EX 30
-SET counter3 984 EX 44
+SET counter3 984 EX 28
 ```
 Next retrieve these values by key, one by one.
-Repeat this process for the next minute or two.
+Repeat this process for the next minute.
 Can you continue to fetch these values?

 5. Set up a counter and increment it.
 You can increment by any integer amount:
 ```